speedyk-005/chunklet-py/docs/index.md

 So, you've got a mountain of text and a tiny little pickaxe?
 Fear not!
 You've stumbled upon the official (and slightly quirky) documentation for **Chunklet-py**, your new heavy machinery for demolishing text into perfectly sized, context-aware chunks.

-At its core, Chunklet is a smart text chunking utility.
+At its core, PlainTextChunker is a smart text chunking utility.
 Whether you're preparing data for Large Language Models (LLMs), building a Retrieval-Augmented Generation (RAG) system, or just need to break down a long document, Chunklet has your back.
 It handles the messy business of text segmentation so you don't have to.

-Chunklet is a Python library for multilingual, context-aware text chunking optimized for large language model (LLM) and retrieval-augmented generation (RAG) pipelines.
+Chunklet-py is a Python library for multilingual, context-aware text chunking optimized for large language model (LLM) and retrieval-augmented generation (RAG) pipelines.
 It splits long documents into manageable segments while preserving semantic boundaries, enabling efficient indexing, embedding, and inference.

 ## Did You Know?